Rust and Bone: Plot

 The next day, Stéphanie questions Ali about their relationship.
 She says that if they continue to have casual sex, they have to respect each other's feelings and be more discreet about their other involvements.
 Their intimacy increases and, one night Stéphanie lets down her guard and kisses Ali.
 Stéphanie also begins managing Ali's bets for his fighting when Martial leaves town.

 Anna is fired from her job when the managers catch her taking home expired food products.
-Her co-workers tell her that Ali was found installing surveillance cameras at her job, at the behest of the management so they could spy on employees' activities.
+Her co-workers tell her that Ali was found installing surveillance cameras at their work, as management wanted surveillance of employees' activities.
 Anna has a tense fight with her brother Ali, culminating in a standoff between him and her partner Richard, who demands that Ali leave Anna's flat and not come back.

 Out of guilt for his offense, Ali leaves town without a word to Stéphanie.
 He leaves Sam with Anna in order to attend a combat sports training facility near Strasbourg.
 Some time later, Richard drops Sam off to visit Ali for a day at the training facility.

 On their day together, Ali and Sam play in the snow and on a frozen lake.
-Ali briefly steps off the ice to relieve himself, but while he is occupied, a weak spot on the ice beneath Sam cracks open and he falls into the lake.
+A weak spot on the ice beneath Sam cracks open and he falls into the lake.
 Ali frantically tries to rescue him, and after desperately punching the ice to break the surface, he is able to pull out the unconscious boy.
 In the process, Ali fractures almost every bone in his hands.

 After carrying Sam to a hospital, Ali stays at the boy's side while he is in a coma.
 Sam ultimately survives the ordeal.
 Stéphanie, learning of Sam's accident, phones Ali at the hospital.
 While talking to Stéphanie, Ali breaks down in tears and confesses his love for her.

-As Ali narrates, he explains how broken bones normally heal stronger than before, but he knows the pain will return in his hands.
+Ali explains that broken bones normally heal stronger than before, but he knows the pain will return in his hands.

 After some time passes, Ali is shown celebrating a fight victory in Warsaw as Stéphanie happily watches.
 After the win, Ali and Stéphanie take Sam by the hand and lead him out through the revolving door of a hotel.